What to do in Paris off the beaten track?

 -

-This is where Paris takes on another dimension.
+That's where Paris takes on another dimension.

-Belleville: Paris from above, vibrant Paris
+Belleville: Paris from above, lively Paris

 It's a neighborhood of contrasts: